-The data sources are mainly based on the REACH registration dossiers for calcium bromide, ammonium bromide, sodium bromide and potassium bromide.
-Except for the physicochemical properties data, readacross from data on the other bromide salts to calcium bromide has been applied (see section 9.1).
+The data sources are mainly based on the REACH registration dossier for sodium bromide.
+Also, relevant data in the REACH registration dossiers for ammonium bromide, potassium bromide and calcium bromide have been reviewed and applied by read-across from these bromide salts to sodium bromide (see section 9.1).